rezstream/rezStream-Cloud-API-Documentation/Readme.md

 # rezStream Cloud API Documentation

 > [!IMPORTANT]
-> This is an early-stage document that is likely to evolve and change, possibly quickly.
-So, please be sure to check back frequently for updates.
+> This document is likely to evolve and change.
+Please be sure to check back for updates.
 If you have any questions or comments, please feel free to reach out to the rezStream development team at development@rezstream.com.

 ## Contents
 * [Authentication and Authorization](#authentication-and-authorization)